 3 – Premium themes are not very expensive

 When you consider the time it would take you to develop something similar yourself, and the time that the team of developers have spent (and will continue to spend) on your theme, honestly, 50€ to 300€ for a good quality theme is dirt cheap!

 By paying for a premium theme, you’ll receive a certain level of technical support from the team, for example in the form of documentation viewable online, discussion forums, and support tickets.

 With a free theme, there isn’t even any documentation.
 And if you run into a problem, don’t expect to find any help by Googling your theme’s name..

 5 – Premium themes continue to evolve

 When updating, you’ll continue to receive new, more modern functionalities.
-For example, those who decided to base their website on Divi a year ago must be dancing a jig since they updated to version 3.0 which includes a front-end editor.
+For example, those who decided to base their website on Divi a year ago must be dancing a jig since they updated to version 3.0 which includes [simple_tooltip content=”A visual editor accessible directly from the public part of your site/Visual Builder.”]a front-end editor[/simple_tooltip].